John Gellibrand: Early life and military career

 On 26 May 1900, Gellibrand was promoted to captain in the newly raised 3rd Battalion of the Manchester Regiment, joining his new command at Aldershot on 29 November 1900, where his second daughter, Cynthia Lloyd was born on 22 June 1901.
 On 28 July 1902, the battalion moved to St Helena where its primary task was guarding of the 6,000 Boer prisoners of war there.
 These were released when the war ended in May 1902, and most of the battalion moved to Middelburg, in South Africa.
 Gellibrand remained on St Helena, where he became a justice of the peace and garrison adjutant, until he too left for South Africa on 5 January 1904, becoming adjutant on 24 January.
 The announcement in July 1904 that the 3rd and 4th Battalions of the Manchester Regiment were to be disbanded ended any prospect of further promotion in the near future.
 In August 1905, Gellibrand passed the staff college entrance exam, and he embarked for England with his family on 28 December.
 He entered the Staff College, Camberley, in January 1906.
 He graduated on 2 December 1907.
 Staff college was normally followed by a staff posting, and in March 1908 he was informed by the commandant of the college, Brigadier General Henry Wilson, that his next posting would be to Ceylon, as Deputy Assistant Adjutant and Quartermaster General (DAA & QMG) on the staff of the garrison commander.

 Gellibrand arrived in Colombo with his family on 22 May 1908.
 The family increased when their third child, Thomas Ianson, was born on 29 November 1908.
-He got along well with his first commander, Brigadier General R. C. B. Lawrence, but much less so with his successor, Brigadier General A. J. W. Allen.
+He got along well with his first commander, Brigadier General R. C. B. Lawrence, but much less so with his successor, Brigadier General A. J. Whitacre Allen.
 As the seventh most senior captain in his regiment, he could expect that promotion to major in seven or eight years.
 Frustrated at this, he took leave in July 1910, and travelled to Tasmania to find out what the prospects were there.
 On 27 April 1912, his four-year posting to Ceylon ended.
 He resigned his commission, and returned to Tasmania with his family, reaching Hobart on 14 June 1912.
 He hoped to be able to take over one of his family's properties, but none were willing to sell out to him, so he bought an apple orchard at Risdon, and settled into life as a farmer.
-Charles Bean later wrote that "It was a constant wonder, to those who knew in Gellibrand one of the best and ablest officers in any army with the experience of the Australians, how a man with these qualities and with staff college training could have been allowed—much less almost compelled—to slip out of the British Army.
-It was standing evidence of the hopeless defects in a system under which staffs were often appointed on the principles of a hunt-club."
+Charles Bean later wrote:

+It was a constant wonder, to those who knew in Gellibrand one of the best and ablest officers in any army with the experience of the Australians, how a man with these qualities and with staff college training could have been allowed—much less almost compelled—to slip out of the British Army.
+It was standing evidence of the hopeless defects in a system under which staffs were often appointed on the principles of a hunt-club.